Lennox Cato

 As a member of the National Association of Valuers and Auctioneers (NAVA), he has carried out many high-profile valuations and appraisals, including being appointed by PricewaterhouseCoopers (PwC) as primary valuer of Lehman Brothers.

-Lennox is a vetter of furniture at many London and regional antiques fairs.
+Lennox has worked as a vetter of furniture at many London and regional antiques fairs.
 He has spoken at various venues, including The Guildhall and the Victoria & Albert Museum.
-He is a member of The Company of Art Scholars and a Liveryman of The City of London.

-For the past 17 years Lennox has been a regular contributor on the BBC 1’s Antiques Roadshow.
+Since 2004 Lennox has been a regular contributor on the BBC 1’s Antiques Roadshow.

 In 2020 Lennox was appointed a Deputy Lieutenant of Kent.
+He is also part of the MEUM Group as an art and luxury asset consultant.